Higher harmonics - What is it? - Insight into higher harmonics

 There are no standards yet for maximum power pollution at the level of connection with the network operator.
 This is also not that easy because voltage and current always influence each other.
 Poor voltage quality automatically leads to poor power quality and vice versa.

-With the free Software GridVis supplied, it is possible to do extensive analyzes and run reports according to current standards.
+With the free Software GridVis supplied, it is possible to do extensive analyses and run reports according to current standards.

 Read more about GridVis energy analysis software